How Does Psoriatic Arthritis Affect the Knees?

 There is no documented frequency for how often the knees are affected in PsA.
 PsA is a fluctuating disease, with periods of remission and flares, and can affect any joint in the body.
 As a chronic, progressive disease, it can cause debilitating damage to the joints if left untreated.

-What are the symptoms when knees are affected by psoriatic arthritis?
+What are the symptoms of knee pain from psoriatic arthritis?

 Symptoms of PsA in the knees include: